OsamahSharaf/student-test-score/README.md

-student-test-score.ipynb: Jupyter notebook containing data analysis and model development steps. run_gradio.py: Script to run the Gradio interface for predicting student scores. data/: Directory containing the dataset. models/: Directory for saving trained models.
+student-test-score.ipynb: Jupyter notebook containing data analysis and model development steps. run_gradio.py: Script to run the Gradio interface for predicting student scores. data/: Directory containing the dataset.

+models/: Directory for saving trained models.
 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.

 Acknowledgements

-The dataset used in this project is sourced from [source].
+The dataset used in this project is sourced from (https://www.kaggle.com/datasets/desalegngeb/students-exam-scores).
 Gradio for providing an easy-to-use library for creating interactive user interfaces.